 Christmas in London is just magical.
-And the annual Christmas lights display, in particular in Regent Street this year, is not to be missed.read more
+And the annual Christmas lights display, in particular in Regent Street this year, is not to be missed.
+Follow my self-guided walking tour to see the best of the festive displays.read more

 The squelch of grapes and squeals of joy met us in Locorotondo, Puglia, to celebrate the grape harvest in this lovely region of Italy.read more